 When it came out, the 32GB version cost $429.
 Even though it was little more than what the previous model had sold for, the specs weren’t as impressive, and the price seemed a little high.
 Google got the message, apparently — I bought mine for $349, and have seen it as low as $299.

-If you sign up for Google Fi (which is great for travellers) at the same time, you’ll get it for a mere $249.
+If you sign up for Google Fi (which is great for travelers) at the same time, you’ll get the 5x for a mere $249.
 For an unlocked phone of this quality, that’s very reasonable, at least if you’re in the US.

 The Doze battery-saving feature really works — I’ve left my phone beside the bed for eight hours, and charge has dropped by a mere six percent.
 On my previous phone, it would have been 30% or more.